pxrxp/pxrxp/README.md

 * 🚀 **Systems Programming**, because I can make the machine behave exactly the way I want.

-* 🎨 **Low-Level Graphics**, because it’s fascinating to see what we can build from a simple grid of RGB pixels.
+* 🌐 **Full-Stack Architecture**, because it lets me turn a bare idea into a functioning reality end-to-end.

+* λ **Functional Programming**, because the different paradigm it provides can turn complex imperative logic into a few lines of elegant, intuitive code.

 * 🧠 **Machine Learning & Neural Networks**, because they achieve things that traditional imperative code just isn’t built to express.